-The last ten renewals of the race have been dominated by horses trained by Paul Nicholls and Nicky Henderson, whilst Colin Tizzard has trained the last two winners.
+The last ten renewals of the race have been dominated by horses trained by Paul Nicholls, Nicky Henderson and Colin Tizzard.

 Here is a look at the trends and statistics on the King George VI Chase based on the last ten years:

-It could be argued that horses aged seven to eight have the slight edge over their older peers in the race in recent years, but it is not a clear-cut trend.
+It could be argued that horses aged six to nine have the slight edge over their older peers in the race in recent years, but it is not a clear-cut trend.